kevingosse/kevingosse.github.io/content/posts/2024-01-14-fun-with-frozen-segments.md

     }
 ```

 And finally, the array.
-To properly size the array, we need to know the size of its element.
+To properly size the array, we need to know the size of its elements.
 We use the `ComponentSize` field of the method table for that:

 ```csharp
     public T[] AllocateArray<T>(int length)